bodner-research-group/surface_submesoscale/analysis_swot/readme.txt

 llc2swot_combine_nc.py: Combines all individual swaths from LLC4320 into one single NetCDF file.

-llc2swot_plot.py: Generates plots of the LLC4320 swaths (see the animation attached as an example).
+llc2swot_plot.py: Generates plots of the LLC4320 swaths.